MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/atan2function.md

 ---
 title: atan2() - Azure Data Explorer
-description: Learn how to use the atan2() function to calculate an angle in radians between axises in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the atan2() function to calculate an angle in radians between axes. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022